maurges/every-rust-gui-library/notes.md

 as everything is evaluated at the end.
 So I guess I need to lie about being pure.

+Hello /u/madnirua.
+It is a hard work, but it's a hard work I'm having fun with.
+So let's get back to it.

+Today I want to figure out how to import slint from slint.
+Let's see what I find in the references.
+And I didn't even need to read anything.
+Just drop the counter into a separate file, import it, and it's done.
+Cool.

+So what else don't I know how to do?
+Complex layouting as usual, but we'll figure it out on the way, let's just make the todo app and see what I miss on the way.

+I know what I miss: can I have a rust's derive macro for a slint type?
+Since I have to use types defined in slint in rust.
+I could just write conversions, but I don't wanna.
+It seems rust doesn't have ghc's standalone deriving declarations, which is inconvenient.
+I wonder if it's possible to write such a macro by hand, for non-standard deriving things at least.

+Um, where is that conditional component gone?
+The one I was excited about a couple of paragraphs ago.

+Don't know what I was not understanding about stretch.
+Here I put 0, 1, 0 and it works just as written in the docs.

+Oh wow, it segfaults on impurity itself, with a very simple code!
+Let me save commit now and I'll put a commit hash here so you, the slint authors reading this, can easily see the problem =).
+It's inconsistent, but it happens when I press "edit" and try editing the text: upon the first keypress the app aborts.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3